scottleedavis/mattermost-plugin-ascii-plot/README.md

 asciiplot 3, 4, 9, 6, 2, 4, 5, 8, 5, 10, 2, 7, 2, 5, 6
 ```

 Messages can be multiline, where the pattern `asciiplot 1,..,n` is replaced by the ascii plot.
-Whitespace around commas can be arbitrary.
 ```bash
 These are important figures.
 asciigraph -1 ,0,-2 , 3, -12